zalando-nakadi/fahrschein/README.md

 Exception handling while streaming events follows some simple rules

- - `IOException` and its subclasses are treated as temporary failures.
-Library will automatically recover from this type of failure by retrying processing attempt after time interval specified by the `BackoffStrategy`.
+ - `IOException` and its subclasses are treated as temporary failures.If an `IOException` occurs while opening the initial connection, it is considered a temporary failure.Library will automatically recover from this type of failure by retrying processing attempt after time interval specified by the `BackoffStrategy`.
- **Special case**: if an `IOException` happens during opening the initial connection, this is treated as configuration problem (wrong host name or missing scopes).
-In this case processing will be aborted and exception will be re-thrown.
  - If `listener` throws `RuntimeException` streaming of events will be aborted.
 User is responsible for handling these exceptions.
  Library code itself will not throw `RuntimeException`s.
  - Exceptions in other client methods are not automatically retried